acanaveras/autonomous_5g_slicing_lab/README.md

 1. **Open 'autonomous_5g_slicing_lab/Automatic_5G_Network_Lab_Setup.ipynb' in the main directory and set up your environment keys
 2. **Open 'autonomous_5g_slicing_lab/llm-slicing-5g-lab/DLI_Lab_Setup.ipynb and set up your 5G Network Environment

+## Running the Graphana

+This lab uses Graphana for visualization.
+You need to install the Graphana environment with the following instructions
+1. Open the `autonomous_5g_slicing_lab/agentic-llm/REAME_GRAPHANA.md' and follow the instructions.
+Ensure you verify the Graphana environment, and you save the GRAPHANA_DASHBOARD variable in the `autonomous_5g_slicing_lab/agentic-llm/confg.yaml file.

 ## Running the Agentic Workflow

 Once the lab is set up, you can run the agentic workflow to monitor network performance and dynamically adjust bandwidth allocation.
 The workflow uses a LangGraph-based agent to analyze Kinetica database logs and optimize slice configurations.